Wiechciu/text-forge/docs/menus.md

 All actions support multi-caret editing, if not, action will show a popup and request caret selection.
 You can click on a text without selection (caret) when hold `Alt` to add new caret.

+!!!
+Note

+    If there was something you didn't find in this list, check the [Not Available Options](#Not-Available-Options) section; if it wasn't there either, please [report it](https://github.com/text-forge/text-forge/issues/new?template=bug_report.md).

 ## File
 This menu includes regular actions with working with files and the editor window.